10 Best Places to See a Kiwi Bird in New Zealand

 9. Sanctuary Mountain Maungatautari

 This wildlife sanctuary covering 3,400 hectares is a safe haven for native wildlife.
-A predator-proof fence boarders the mountain forest, protecting the native wildlife from the likes of stoats, possums and other land-based mammalian predators.
-It’s a national stronghold for western brown kiwi in particular, seeing around 100 kiwi birds introduced to the sanctuary every year.
+A predator-proof fence borders the mountain forest, protecting the native wildlife from the likes of stoats, possums and other land-based mammalian predators.
+It’s a national stronghold for western brown kiwi, in particular, seeing around 100 kiwi birds introduced to the sanctuary every year.
 Try your luck by taking a self-guided walk or a guided walk around the sanctuary, or join a “kiwi health check” tour.

 Location: Tari Road, Pukeatua, North Island.